jecovier/vue-json-excel/README.md

 </download-excel>
 ```
-json_data contains the data you want to export, json_fields is a type mapping
+json_data: Contains the data you want to export,
+json_fields: You can select what fields to export, especify nested data and assign labels to the fields
-for the fields in the json, name is the file name.
+the key is the label, the value is the JSON field.
+type: xls o csv, xls is the default value.
+name: filename of the document you donwload.

 ## Export CSV
 To export JSON to CSV file just add the prop type with value "csv":